pegabeaufort/MyCourseaRepo/README.md

 # MyCourseaRepo
-GitHub Test Repository for Coursea
+Welcome to my GitHub Test Repository for Coursea